Working Principle of Transformer

 Use of Power Transformer

-Generation of Electrical Power in low voltage level is very much cost effective.
-Hence Electrical Power are generated in low voltage level.
-Theoretically, this low voltage leveled power can be transmitted to the receiving end.
+Generation of electrical power in low voltage level is very much cost effective.
+Hence electrical power are generated in low voltage level.
+Theoretically, this low voltage level power can be transmitted to the receiving end.
 But if the voltage level of a power is increased, the electric current of the power is reduced which causes reduction in ohmic or I2R losses in the system, reduction in cross sectional area of the conductor i.e. reduction in capital cost of the system and it also improves the voltage regulation of the system.
-Because of these, low leveled power must be stepped up for efficient electrical power transmission.
+Because of these, low level power must be stepped up for efficient electrical power transmission.
 This is done by step up transformer at the sending side of the power system network.
 As this high voltage power may not be distributed to the consumers directly, this must be stepped down to the desired level at the receiving end with help of step down transformer.
-These are the use of electrical power transformer in the Electrical Power System.
+These are the use of electrical power transformer in the electrical power system.